 (1) On what grounds have feminists critiqued Darwin’s theory?
 What kind of an approach to critique does Grosz suggest instead?

 (2) Describe the interrelated workings of the three principles of evolution that Grosz explicates from Darwin.
 What is the role of sexual or artificial selection in relation to and as part of natural selection?
 Does this mean that culture is already part of nature?
-What is sexual selection, does it differ from natural selection?

-(3) How does Darwin explain the descent of races and what does this explanation imply about our understanding of races as biological or socially constructed categories?
+(3) How does Darwin explain the descent of races and what does this explanation imply for our understanding of races as biological and/or socially constructed categories?

 (4) Discuss the analogies between Foucault’s conception of power and resistance and Darwin’s conception of variation and natural selection.

-(5) What are the benefits (central foci of attention) that Darwin’s theory brings for feminist theory.
+(5) What are the central foci of attention that Darwin’s theory brings for feminist theory?
 Can you think of other examples of how Darwin’s ideas can be incorporated into feminist theory and activism?

 (6) What does it mean that feminist theory should put itself at risk and how might we understand as its own “evolutionary” modes of self-overcoming, where it is confronted with its own limits?